arivictor/arivictor.github.io/_posts/2025-08-28-five-days-of-solitude-day-1.md

     - solid
 ---

-Single Responsibility Principle.
+Every system begins simple.
+Over time, weight gathers.
+A class collects stray responsibilities.
+A function tries to answer too many questions at once.A module should do one thing.
+A class or function should have one reason to change.

-One reason to change.
+The **S in SOLID** cuts through the noise.
+Single Responsibility Principle: one reason to change.
 Nothing more.

-## Definition

-A module should do one thing.
-A class or function should have one reason to change.

-## Why it matters
+When code does one thing, it is easier to test, easier to reason about, and safer to change.
+When it does many things, every edit risks breaking something unseen.

 Smaller surface area.
 Easier tests.
 Cheaper changes.
 Clear ownership of behaviour.

-## Anti example
+### Anti example

 ```python
 import json